7on9/k8s-demo/setup-cluster/SETUP_CLUSTER.md

 >Note
 The Pod network IP range should not overlap with the service IP network range.
 The default service IP address range is 10.96.0.0/12.
 You can provide an alternative service ip address range using the --service-cidr=10.97.0.0/12 option when initializing kubeadm.
 Replace 10.97.0.0/12 with the desired service IP range:

-For a full list of available kubeadm initialization options, see the official Kubernetes documentation.
+For a full list of available kubeadm initialization options, see the [Official Kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/).

 If use `cri-dockerd.sock`
 ```